Index-mixed copulas: Properties of index-mixed copulas

-The following remark provides various options for sampling index vectors $\bm{I}$ with $\P(I_j=k)=p_{j,k}$, $k=1,\dots,K$, for $p_{j,k}\ge 0$, $\sum_{k=1}^Kp_{j,k}=1$ and all $j=1,\dots,d$. \begin{remark}[Different approaches for sampling $\bm{I}$] \begin{enumerate} \item For $K=2$, one way to specify a distribution for $\bm{I}$ is via $\bm{I}=\bm{1}+\bm{B}$, where $\bm{B}\sim\B^{C_0}_d(\bm{p})$ for some copula $C_0$ and a $d$-dimensional vector of probabilities $\bm{p}$.
-In \R\ realizations of $C_0$ can be generated via the \texttt{copula} package, see \cite{hofertkojadinovicmaechleryan2018, copula}.
+The following remark provides various options for the index distribution $F_{\bm{I}}$. \begin{remark}[Different approaches for sampling $\bm{I}$] \begin{enumerate} \item For $K=2$, one way to specify a distribution for $\bm{I}$ is via $\bm{I}=\bm{1}+\bm{B}$, where $\bm{B}\sim\B^{C_{\bm{B}}}_d(\bm{p})$ denotes a random vector from a $d$-dimensional distribution function with copula $C_{\bm{B}}$ and $j$th margin $\B(p_j)$, $j=1,\dots,d$.
+In \R\ realizations of $C_{\bm{B}}$ can be generated via the \texttt{copula} package, see \cite{hofertkojadinovicmaechleryan2018, copula}.
 Applying Bernoulli quantile functions via \texttt{qbinom} then yields a realization of $\bm{I}$.
 By adding up to $K-1$ $d$-dimensional Bernoulli vectors (possibly with different $\bm{p}$), one can obtain index vector distributions for $K>2$. \item For general $K$, another way to specify a distribution for $\bm{I}$ is via $\bm{I}=\bm{1}+\bm{B}$, where $\bm{B}\sim\M_d(K-1,\bm{q})$ is multinomial (a $d$-dimensional random vector with components in $\{0,\dots,K-1\}$ summing to $K-1$) for a $d$-dimensional vector of probabilities $\bm{q}$; the components of $\bm{I}$ sum to $K-1+d$ then.
-In \R, $n$ vectors $\bm{I}$ can be drawn via \texttt{1+t(rmultinom(n, size = K-1, prob = probs))}, where $\texttt{K}$ is $K$ and \texttt{probs} is the $d$-dimensional vector of probabilities $\bm{q}$. \item Another option is to realize that $\sum_{j=1}^dI_j\in\{d,d+1,\dots,dK\}$.
-One could first sample $\sum_{j=1}^dI_j$ from a discrete distribution with support $\{d,d+1,\dots,dK\}$ and then draw uniformly from all $\bm{I}$ with this given sum. \item Yet another way to draw from $\bm{I}$ is to draw from any $d$-dimensional copula $C_0$ and map the components to any marginal distributions with support $\{1,\dots,K\}$.
-In \R, this can be done with the \R\ package \texttt{copula}. \item One can also specify $p_{\bm{i}}=\P(\bm{I}=\bm{i})\ge 0$ for multiple $\bm{i}\in\{1,\dots,K\}^d$ such that $\sum_{\bm{i}} p_{\bm{i}}=1$.
-Then draw $\bm{i}$'s according to their probabilities $p_{\bm{i}}$.
+In \R, $n$ vectors $\bm{I}$ can be drawn via \texttt{1+t(rmultinom(n, size = K-1, prob = probs))}, where $\texttt{K}$ is $K$ and \texttt{probs} is the $d$-dimensional vector of probabilities $\bm{q}$. \item Realizing that $\sum_{j=1}^dI_j\in\{d,d+1,\dots,dK\}$ one could alternatively first sample $\sum_{j=1}^dI_j$ from a discrete distribution with support $\{d,d+1,\dots,dK\}$ and then draw uniformly from all $\bm{I}$ with this given sum. \item Yet another way to sample $\bm{I}$ is to draw from any $d$-dimensional copula and map the components to any marginal distributions with support $\{1,\dots,K\}$.
+This can be done with the \R\ package \texttt{copula}. \item One can also specify $p_{\bm{I}}(\bm{i})\ge 0$ for multiple $\bm{i}\in\{1,\dots,K\}^d$ such that $\sum_{\bm{i}} p_{\bm{I}}(\bm{i})=1$.
+Then draw $\bm{i}$'s according to their probabilities $p_{\bm{I}}(\bm{i})$.
 If all $\bm{i}$'s are stored as rows in a matrix \texttt{I}, then one can draw $n$ $\bm{I}$'s in \R\ via \texttt{I[sample(1:length(probs), size = n, replace = TRUE, prob = probs),]}, where \texttt{probs} is a vector of probabilities of length equal to the number of rows of \texttt{I} (so of the number of different $\bm{i}$ considered in this construction). \end{enumerate} \end{remark}